-This course will familiarise students with the diverse range of research methods relevant to the creative and performing arts.
-It will encompass an investigation of the philosophy and theories of knowledge creation to enable students to undertake research at an Honours level.
+This course will familiarise students with a diverse range of research fundamentals relevant to the creative and performing arts.
+It will investigate the requirements for the presentation of knowledge creation and verification to enable students to undertake research at an Honours level.

-1. awareness of the diverse range of research methods relevant to the Music and the arts.
+1. Awareness of basic research design relevant to the creative and performing arts.

-4. a high level of analytical skills and research preparation skills as evidenced through the identification and use of appropriate research sources
+4. A high level of analytical skills and research preparation skills appropriate to Honours level sources